New-Harbor-POG/pog-aws/README.md

 Given the way Postgresql works with aliasing, this library, for all ```.select/.select1``` calls, will convert the columns return in the rows with a full aliased name (```<table>.<column>```).

-Prepared paremeters are marked using ?
+Prepared parameters are marked using ?

 ## Release

+* 2023-03-09:
+  * Added in Local runner for S3
 * 2023-03-05:
   * Added in SES helpers
   * Added in S3 helpers